flame/libflame/test/main/ReadMe.txt

       The `input.general.operations` file also contains the list of all sub-groups of APIs like all LIN,EIG etc. User can enable/disable the testing of a particular sub-group of API's by setting/resetting the corresponding group's flag.
-      Below is a representative example of the default contents of `input.general.operations`.
+      Below is the content in `input.general.operations` corresponding to subgroup testing.

          1   LIN     for testing all LIN API's                     (0 = disable; 1 = enable)
          1   EIG     for testing all Eigen API's                   (0 = disable; 1 = enable)
          1   SVD     for testing all SVD API's                     (0 = disable; 1 = enable)

       Note: If any sub-group is enabled then individual API test will not execute.

    ## Running tests